 4. Frozen Evaporator Coil

 A heat pump might stop heating and cooling because of a frozen evaporator coil.
 This problem can occur if your heat pump does not receive the required amount of airflow.
 It can be due to the accumulation of dust, dirt, and grime on the evaporator coil or a blocked air inlet.

 To solve this problem, turn off the heat pump and let the evaporator coil defrost.
 You could also use a hairdryer if needed.
-After the ice has melted, clean the evaporator coils thoroughly with compressed air, and make sure the inlet and filter aren’t blocked up.
+After the ice has melted, clean the evaporator coils thoroughly with compressed air, making sure there is no blockage in inlet and filter.

 5. AC Fan Failure